django/django/docs/getting-started.rst

 been put into the ``chat`` group when they connected.

 Feel free to put some calls to ``print`` in your handler functions too, if you like, so you can understand when they're called.
-If you run three or four copies of ``runworker`` you'll probably be able to see the tasks running on different workers.
+You can also run separate worker processes with ``manage.py runworker`` as well - if you do this, you should see some of the consumers being handled in the ``runserver`` thread and some in the separate worker process.

 Persisting Data
 ---------------

-Echoing messages is a nice simple example, but it's skirting around the real design pattern - persistent state for connections.
+Echoing messages is a nice simple example, but it's ignoring the real need for a system like this - persistent state for connections.
 Let's consider a basic chat site where a user requests a chat room upon initial connection, as part of the query string (e.g. ``wss://host/websocket?room=abc``).